AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-audiences.md

 On the main **[!UICONTROL Audiences]** dashboard, the **[!UICONTROL Audiences]** card shows the status and date of the last evaluation job and the last export job.

 The dashboard itself contains metrics for both audiences and segmentation jobs.
-By default, the dashboard will show the audience metrics for the last 24 hours.
+By default, the dashboard shows the audience metrics for the last 24 hours.
 To learn more about the segmentation jobs view, please read the [monitoring segmentation jobs](#monitoring-segmentation-jobs-dashboard) section.

 >[!IMPORTANT]
 >